 Beach and swimming:

 Holding on the beach and swimming is permitted only in the yellow marked zones.
-At the beach in blue zones dogs must be kept on a leash tied to rings envisaged for this purpose.

 On the entire area of the camp the dog must be kept in such a manner so that long-lasting barking, growling, howling or disturbing behaviour does not reduce the quality of life of the other guests in the camp or dogs.
 Dogs constantly or barking threateningly at dogs or guests of the camp passing by may not be accepted in the camp!
 Night-time quiet – from 22.00 to 7.00 hours – must be abided.